The Best Beach in Every State

 New Mexico: White Sands National Monument

-Technically-speaking, the best beach found in New Mexico is the 275-square miles of dunes at White Sands National Monument.
-There you can sand surf and sled if the winds aren’t too strong.
-Of course, there’s no water save for that which is in your refillable bottle, but for a beach day unlike any other in the United States, this is where you go in New Mexico.
+Technically speaking, the best beach in New Mexico is the 275 square miles of dunes at White Sands National Monument.
+There, you can sand-surf and sled if the winds aren’t too strong.
+Of course, there’s no water save for that which is in your refillable bottle, but for a beach day unlike any other in the United States, this is where to go in New Mexico.

 New York: Jacob Riis Park, New York

-Dubbed “the people’s beach” because of its access to public transit by city planner Robert Moses, who developed a lot of ocean coasts in and around New York City, per Time Out New York, this happening spot is alive each summer thanks to the Riis Park Beach Bazaar.
-This is a season-long party with live music, shopping, a beach volleyball league, concessions, and a film festival.
-Of course, there’s the sand and the water too but Riis is so much more than your standard day at the beach.
+Dubbed “the people’s beach” because of its access to public transit by city planner Robert Moses, who developed a number of ocean coasts in and around New York City, per Time Out New York, this happening spot comes alive each summer thanks to the Riis Park Beach Bazaar.
+During a normal summer, this is a season-long party with live music, shopping, a beach volleyball league, concessions, and a film festival.
+Of course, there’s the sand and the water as well, but Riis is so much more than your standard day at the beach.
 Here are another 13 East Coast vacations you need to take at least once.

 North Carolina: Emerald Isle, Outer Banks